 During the inspection the agency was found to be competently delivering safe care.
-The agency maintains a stable provision of appropriately trained and supervised staff who understand the needs of service users.
+The agency ensures there are appropriately trained and supervised staff who understand the needs of service users.

 The arrangements to protect service users include the provision of safeguarding training which reflects the most up to date regional guidance.
 The inspector found significant evidence of positive outcomes for service users through a process of person centred assessment, and review of needs, preferences, and risks.